-The father and son team set to work on their dream of building an entertainment complex for the citizens of Wilmington to visit.
-Although they tried various ideas – a pavilion, bars, a bathhouse, even cottages – the pier was the last idea to be built and the only to remain.
+The father and son team set to work on their dream of building an entertainment complex for the citizens of Wilmington.
+Although they tried various ideas—a pavilion, a strip of bars, a bathhouse, and even a group of cottages—the pier was the last idea to be built and the only structure to remain.

 The first pier was 120 feet long and 22 feet wide, crafted from pine poles that were cut from the forest along the river and used as pilings.
-Very little was known about sea worms or other marine borers, and as a result, the first pier was destroyed and came down the very first year.
+Very little was known about sea worms or other marine borers.
+As a result, the first pier was destroyed and came down the very first year.

-The pier was then rebuilt in 1924.
-This time it was built 240 feet long and 32 feet wide.
+The pier was rebuilt in 1924.
+This time, it was built to be 240 feet long and 32 feet wide—twice as long as the original pier!
 Cement pilings were used that were built by L. C. Kure.
 He developed a new method of pouring concrete, which is today known as reinforced concrete.
-The forms were built in the parking lot in front of the pier and the pilings were poured on site.
-They were then carried out on the pier by a system of rail cars and practically everything was done by hand.
+The forms were built in the parking lot in front of the pier, and the pilings were poured on-site.
+Then, they were carried out on the pier by a system of rail cars.
+Practically everything was done by hand.

-These pilings lasted and some of them were still in use in 1954 when Hurricane Hazel washed the pier away.
+These pilings lasted.
+In fact, some of them were still in use in 1954 when Hurricane Hazel washed the pier away.

 Hear from our friends...